Alerts

 Creating a rule

 Section titled “Creating a rule”Alerts → Rules → New rule walks through the fields.
-A live preview shows how many resources currently match the scope and would trigger.
+The form previews the chosen container filter against the current container list so you can sanity-check the glob.

-Example: “Alert if any container in stacks tagged prod restarts more than 3 times in 10 minutes, notify Slack + PagerDuty, cooldown 30m, severity critical.”
+Example: “Alert if any container in paperless-* runs above 90% memory for 5 minutes, notify Slack + Email, cooldown 30 minutes, severity warning.”

 Severity levels